 Rnd 14: [1sc into next st, 2sc into next st] 2 times, join, ch 1 (6).

-Retrieve your crochet tulip leaves set aside earlier.
+Retrieve both of your crochet tulip leaves that you've set aside earlier.

-You will be working round 15 through both the chain stitches of the leaf and the current round of the stem to attach them together.
+We will now be working our stitches through both the chain stitches of each leaf and the current round of the stem simultaneously, in order to attach them together.

-Optionally, if you have difficulty attaching the leaves in this way (especially the second leaf, which is trickier), you may instead sew them onto the stem afterwards with a length of yarn D.
+Optionally, if you have difficulty attaching the leaves in this way (especially the second leaf, which is trickier), you may instead sew them onto the stem afterwards with a length of yarn B.

-If you are choosing to sew the leaves instead, simply replace rounds 15 and 16 with normal rounds (1sc into each st around, join, ch 1).
+If you choose to sew the leaves onto the stem instead, simply replace rounds 15 and 16 with normal rounds (1sc into each st around, join, ch 1).

 Choose whichever method works best for you!

-Rnd 15: 1sc into each st around of both leaf and stem together, join, ch 1 (6).
+Rnd 15: 1sc into 1st ch of leaf and 1st st of stem together, 1sc into each of next 5 sts of both leaf and stem together, join, ch 1 (6).

 Rnd 16: 1sc into 4th ch of leaf and 1st st of stem together, 1sc into each of next 2 sts of both leaf and stem together, 1sc into 1st ch of leaf and 4th st of stem together, 1sc into each of next 2 sts of both leaf and stem together, join (6).

-Fasten of yarn D and leave a short tail for tying.
+Fasten off yarn B and leave a short tail for tying.

-If you skipped attaching the leaves during round 15 and 16, you may sew them on now.
+If you've skipped attaching the leaves during rounds 15 and 16, you may sew them on now.
+Then, continue to the instructions for your crochet tulip dirt below.

 Rnd 1: 2sc into each ch around, sl st into 1st st to join, ch 1 (12).